Cirrus-Minor/witchblast/readme.txt

 - ADD New familiar (Ice Fairy)
 - ADD New items (4 rings)
 - ADD New monster and variants
+- ADD New level
+- ADD New boss
 - ADD Lightning's shot effect and sound
 - ADD Special shots levels
 - ADD Menu screen